-On the first day of jury service you will usually be asked to report at 8:00 AM.
+On the first day of jury service you will usually be asked to report by 8:00 AM.
 This gives us time to complete orientation and paperwork before trial is scheduled to begin.
-Normal trial hours run from approximately 9:00 AM until 4:30 PM, with time for lunch and breaks.
-With regard to trials, the number of hours of service may vary each day.
-The trial judge will advise you when to leave and report back each day.
+Normal trial hours run from approximately 9:00 AM until 5:00 PM, with time for lunch and breaks.
+Hours may vary.
+The trial judge will advise you when to leave and report each day.

 What if I am late?

 It is extremely important for you to be prompt both in the morning and after lunch.
 Promptness is most important when serving on a trial since the entire proceeding can be delayed because of the tardiness of a single juror.
 Jurors who appear late may be required to provide a written explanation indicating why they did not appear for service when summoned.